rostro36/Notes/medical GNN/latent_patient.md

 ## Introduction
 This paper introduces a method to learn the underlying patients-graph given their electronic health record.
 The general idea is that each patient is a node and they share information based on the proximity of their embeddings.
 The paper analyses a way to find the adjacency matrix between them.
 ## Method
-The method learns a latent graph, given the nodes, in other word they find the best possible adjacency matrix *A*.
+The method learns a latent graph, given the nodes, in other words they find the best possible adjacency matrix *A*.

 Like Welling's graph autoencoder, each node gets embedded using an MLP.
 The weight of the edge then is computed using the sigmoid on the Euclidean distance between two embeddings.